 Next to Buffalo Chicken Dip and Blue Cheese Dip, this is one of my all-time favorite dips to eat, and friends always go crazy over it.
 It’s kind of like a Creamed Corn side dish, but with next level creaminess.
 This is total party food.

-I like to roast my own poblano chiles to chop up and put into the dip, but if you’d rather take a shortcut, you can get away with adding a can of diced green chiles.
+I like to roast my own poblano chiles to chop up and put into the dip, as the flavor is incredible (and try this Green Spaghetti if you want to try pasta with a poblano cream sauce).
+But if you’d rather take a shortcut, you can get away with adding a can of diced green chiles.

 I’ve even seen options where you can get more specialty type chiles, like New Mexico Hatch chiles, already prepared.